Equivariant Framed 1-Manifolds and the Pontryagin-Thom Isomorphism: Introduction

-using the tom Dieck splitting and the standard formula for $\pi_1$ of a suspension spectrum.
-Every $\R$-framed $C_2$-manifold is a disjoint union of $C_2\times S^1$, $S^1$ (with trivial action), and $S(2\sigma)$, so it suffices to say where these manifolds, equipped with their various framings, are sent by the equivariant Pontryagin-Thom map.
+using the tom Dieck splitting and the above formula for $\pi_1$ of a suspension spectrum.
+We will use this decomposition of $\pi_1^{C_2}(\Sph)$ frequently throughout this paper.

+Every $\R$-framed $C_2$-manifold is a disjoint union of $C_2\times S^1$, $S^1$ (with trivial action), and $S(2\sigma)$ as seen in \cref{ex:framing}.
+Thus, it suffices to say where these manifolds, equipped with their various framings, are sent by the equivariant Pontryagin-Thom map.
 As will be made precise later, we embed these $C_2$-manifolds in a $C_2$-representation and define its number of ``framing twists" to be the number of times a trivialization of the normal bundle twists the fibers as we traverse the circle.
 Our first theorem is as follows.

 \begin{thm} The equivariant Pontryagin-Thom isomorphism sends the elements of $\omega_1^{C_2}$ to $\pi_1^{C_2}(\Sph)\cong \Z/2^{\oplus 3}$ as depicted in the following table:

 \end{thm}

 We will define precisely what we mean by framing twists later in the paper.